top of page

 pexels-sydney-troxell-708488.jpg

+A feeding evaluation consists of both a caregiver interview and observation of the child's feeding patterns.
 If your child is scheduled for a feeding evaluation, it is critical that you complete the questionnaire that is sent to you via email and your child arrives prepared to eat.
-We recommend that they fast for 2-3 hours before their appointment time so that they are hungry.
-We want to see your child's mealtime routine, so please bring at least one food item that they enjoy and one food item that they find difficult.
-If they have any special cups or utensils that they use at home, please bring them with them.
+We recommend that they fast for 2-3 hours before their appointment time, so that they are hungry.
+We want to see your child's typical mealtime routine and difficulties, so please bring at least one food item that they enjoy and one food item that they find difficult.
+If they have any special cups or utensils that they use at home, please bring those with them.

 bottom of page